AMS-MRC-disc-math-bio/pmfe/README.md

 It can be found in the `iB4e` subdirectory.
 Note that it requires a replacement for one header file in the CGAL library; this is a small but necessary modification to support the algorithm.
 In the future, this will be updated to use the new Triangulations library in CGAL, and the modification will no longer be necessary.

-## Docker container

-This project is also available as a [Docker][docker] container.
-You can install it by running the following:

-    docker pull agdphd/pmfe

 ## License